 For more information on limiting factors for getting garage space at home, read our blog post on how to prepare for the delivery of your wooden storage building.

 Storage units are undeniably one of the more secure places to store your stuff.
 Many units have camera systems that keep a watchful eye over the premises.
 However, a rent-to-own garage can also reach a high level of security.
 You can purchase inexpensive camera systems that detect movement and alert you when suspicious movement occurs.
+This option might be a great choice for valuable antique car storage.
 If security is a big concern you could purchase your garage without windows and install aftermarket padlocks on the doors.

 Some storage companies offer climate controlled units.
 Climate conditions in the storage unit may be a concern to you if you’re storing temperature and humidity sensitive items.
 You could go the route of insulating your garage and running electricity to power an air-conditioner and heater.
 At the very least, you could check with your builder to see if they offer tech-shield roof sheathing and ventilation options.
 These options will keep your garage cooler in hot weather.